Sunday, September 27, 2015

 Addicted To Fun!

-New Zealand Story & Rainbow Islands.
+Rainbow Islands.

-Okay, so what about Bubble Bobble?
+Umm, so what about Bubble Bobble?

-Umm, I figured I should try the other disk inside the lovely Ocean plastic bag.
+I figured I should try the other disk inside the lovely Ocean plastic bag.
 Remember, I've never been a fan but I decided to give it my best shot.
 Well, the first thing I noticed is the music - it never stops!
 And I didn't see anything in the manual that says how to turn it off but it actually becomes enjoyably bewitching.

-The levels are all on the one screen and first appear humble in their design, but somehow I get the feeling this is exactly how it's meant to be for maximum progressive effect.
+The levels are all on the one screen and first appear humble in design, but somehow I get the feeling this is exactly how it's meant to be for progressive effect.
 There are a few monster cuties and killing them is easy - hit fire to blow a bubble and turn them into fruits!
 Don't dare bump in the baddies or you'll lose a life but there are lots of power-ups and I got another shock on level 5 when water poured in and washed me away!

 Bubble Bobble